microsoft/vscode-wiki/Native-Crash-Issues.md

     * Run `code-insiders` instead of `code` if the issue is occurring on the Insiders version.
 3. Take the steps that lead to the crash.
 4. Check for a `*.dmp` file in that folder.
-5. Send the `*.dmp` file back to us, either by email, or by attaching it to the GitHub issue.
+5. Send the `*.dmp` file back to us, either by email, or by creating a zip archive containing it and attaching the zip to the GitHub issue.

 If you can reproduce the issue running out of sources, meaning compiled from source (code-oss), then you might be able to symbolicate the crash dump (`.dmp` file) as well.
+Otherwise, please wait for a maintainer to symbolicate your crash dump.

 ## Symbolicating a crash dump